derrickkhuynh/Smart-Lamp/README.md

 Display_TouchSensor.cpp is still a work in progress and the text locations, colors, etc. are still being edited You are free to change the display as you like.

-Coded in PlatformIO IDE using arduino framework.
+Coded in PlatformIO IDE using arduino framework, but probably can copy and paste into .ino file and work perfectly fine as long as Arduino IDE is configured properly